roeib/JavaScript-snippets/README.md

 console.log("this doSomething took " + (endTime - startTime) + " milliseconds.");
 ```

-# Two ways to remove an item in a specific in an array
+# Two Ways to Remove a Specific Item in an Array

 ```javascript
 //Mutating way